At my last annual check-up, the nurse took my vital signs, wrote a few things on my chart, and told me to sit on the exam table.

 Take the time to get away from your regular routine.
 You will be rejuvenated and enjoy the break.
 I take several mini-vacations throughout the year.

-These short breaks not only help to reduce stress, but they also help me to be more productive when I return to work.
+These short breaks not only help to reduce stress, but also help me to be more productive when I return to work.

 I’m not talking about spending extra hours at the office.
 I’m talking about getting busy in the bedroom.
 Sex is one of the best stress reducers known to man.